RE3-Github-Organization/circle2web/content/services/_index.md

 image: "/images/cmdr-shane-610506-unsplash.webp"
 services:
 - title: Cyber Security Response Readiness
-  short_markdown: The true value of Security Operations comes form the effectiveness
+  short_markdown: The true value of Security Operations comes from the effectiveness
     of your Incident Response capability.
-We can help you plan, evaluate, improve and manage your Incident Response program or - if you're just starting - help you create one.
+We help you plan, evaluate, improve and manage your Incident Response program.
+Through use of simulation workshops we can assess and help you score your readiness.
   content_markdown: Information Security is simpler than it seems.
 At Circle2 our
     mission is to unravel the fears, uncertiditudes and doubts that arrise arround governance of your information assets.
 We want everyone in your ogranization to